SteffenPL/steffenpl.github.io/src/research/index.md

 <div class="drop-shadow-xl  mb-8" >
 <img src="./steffen_sara_interactive.jpg" class="mb-0 rounded-t">
 <div class="text-center bg-slate-300 pt-2 pb-2 rounded-b">
 Sara Merino-Aceituno and me exploring an interactive simulation of our cell migration model for plithotaxis.
+This was part of an outreach activity that I developed for the “Long night of Science” in Vienna.
 </div>
 </div>